LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * export function `addFMSectionConfig` for incorporating FM menu config in megamenu
 * Add new AppProperties interface and define properties for our three apps in the App object
+  * Stop exporting product id constants that are encapsulated into the app properties constants

 ### version 2.69.1
 *Released*: 31 August 2021